Skip to main content

 If your overpayment is from some time ago, you may be out of time to challenge it via any of these routes.

 Everybody has the right to appeal to an independent tribunal against HMRC's decision on how much tax credits they should receive, which includes an award that shows an overpayment.
-You will have to ask HMRC for a mandatory reconsideration of the decision before the appeal can go to an independent tribunal.
 You should make use of the appeals process if you receive an award notice showing an overpayment that you do not think is calculated correctly (including if you do not understand how it arose or HMRC cannot give you a satisfactory explanation).

 On the other hand, if the decision which has caused the overpayment is correct and HMRC decide to recover it from you, then you do not have any independent right of appeal against HMRC's decision to recover it.